Demographic effects of aggregation in the presence of a component Allee effect: Discussion

-Our model provides the simplest framework to study Allee effects across levels of spatial organization and a unifying theoretical approach to understand how Allee effects operate for different population structures.
-To keep it as simple as possible, we made some simplifying model assumptions.
+Aiming to provide the simplest framework to study Allee effects across levels of spatial organization, we made some simplifying modeling assumptions.
 The choice of the component Allee effect, as we discussed before, can be easily changed by modifying the set of individual-level demographic reactions.
-Other assumptions, such as the choice of the interaction kernels, would not change our results provided that they lead to spatial pattern formation \citep{pigolotti2007,martinez2013vegetation,colombo2022}.
-One could also consider a different mechanism responsible for spatial pattern formation, and our results would hold provided that spatial patterns emerge in the form of clumps of population density.
-We considered non-local interactions as the pattern-forming mechanism because it is the most straightforward way to create aggregation patterns \citep{martinez2014minimal}.
+Other assumptions, such as the choice of the interaction kernels, would not change our results provided that they lead to spatial pattern formation \citep{pigolotti2007,martinez2013vegetation,colombo2022,colombo2023pulsed}.
+These results are also insensitive to changes in the mechanism responsible for spatial pattern formation if spatial patterns emerge in the form of clumps of population density.
+We considered non-local interactions because it is the most straightforward way to create aggregation patterns \citep{martinez2014minimal}.
 An interesting direction for future research, however, would be to consider alternative pattern-forming interactions, such as density-dependent movement or resource-consumer interactions, leading to a larger variety of spatial patterns in population density, such as labyrinths and gaps \citep{liu2013,rietkerk2008regular,rao2016,Martinez-Garcia2015,Martinez-Garcia2022}.
-Finally, our modeling framework is also easily extendable to include interactions between several species \citep{maciel2021,simoy2023}, thus providing a theoretical tool to investigate community-level consequences of different component Allee effects.
+Finally, this modeling framework is also easily extendable to include interactions between several species \citep{maciel2021,simoy2023}, thus providing a theoretical tool to investigate community-level consequences of different component Allee effects.